As we approach 2025, UK employers are increasingly considering drug testing as a proactive measure to ensure workplace safety and efficiency.

 Support Programs

-• Employee Assistance Programs (EAPs): Offer confidential counselling and support services for employees facing substance misuse issues.
+- Employee Assistance Programs (EAPs): These offer confidential counselling and support services to employees facing substance misuse.

 Legal Obligations

-In some cases, substance misuse may be linked to a disability under the Equality Act 2010.
-Employers may need to make reasonable adjustments or provide support rather than proceed directly to disciplinary action.
+Substance misuse may sometimes be linked to a disability under the Equality Act 2010.
+Therefore, employers may need to make reasonable adjustments or provide support rather than proceed directly to disciplinary action.

 Return-to-Work Plans